 - It would be nice if the top zipper could be locked closed.
 Either loops on the zippers or a way to secure the zippers to one side of the pack.

-- I never needed it, but a couple of lash points on the bottom of the pack would be nice to attach a sleep pad.
+- I never needed it, but a couple of lash points on the bottom of the pack would be nice to attach a sleep pad or yoga mat.

 - Pole loop on the front